-Buprenorphine and suboxone, like methadone, must be administer by a healthcare professional.
-These drugs do have a risk for dependence.
+Buprenorphine and suboxone, like methadone, must be administered by a healthcare professional.
+These drugs do have a risk of dependence.
 Buprenorphine and suboxone are designed to work toward a comprehensive recovery program.
 They are not cures or long-term replacements for heroin use and addiction.

 What treatments are available for Heroin Withdrawal?

-It is recommended that withdrawal be monitored as part of a medically supervised detox process in a medical facility equipped and trained to treat heroin detox and withdrawal.
+It is recommended that withdrawal is monitored as part of a medically supervised detox process in a medical facility equipped and trained to treat heroin detox and withdrawal.

 Medication-assisted treatment for heroin addiction will ensure medically proven support during acute withdrawal and into the post-acute phase.